CrowdFinance/CrowdFinance/whitepaper.md

 Furthermore, through two different contracts, It is also possible to adjust the interest rate in multiples of 2,3,4,5,6,10.

-Also, when the maturity is reached, a considerable amount of LND tokens will be automatically withdrawn, so the transfer of funds between the parties will be one way.
+Also, when the maturity is reached, a considerable amount of CFC tokens will be automatically withdrawn, so the transfer of funds between the parties will be one way.
 As a result, the borrower cannot substantially reduce the interest rate by prepayment, and the lender can get the expected profit.

 Please refer to the next chapter for how to deal with the default risk of collateral value when CFC declines.